 Prospective Members

-Georgia State University College of Law students become members of Law Review by invitation based on exceptional academic standing, or performance in a rigorous annual writing competition.
+Georgia State University College of Law students become members of Law Review by invitation based on exceptional academic standing and performance in the annual writing competition.
 Students are eligible for Law Review after they have completed their required first-year classes (for part and full-time students, when you receive your first ranking).

 Every student on Law Review must devote four consecutive semesters to the journal.
-The Law Review board may grant at least four waivers for students who are graduating three semesters after joining Law Review, with the understanding that those students may have extra work to complete during the summer before graduation.
+The Law Review board may, in some circumstances, grant a waiver for students who are graduating three semesters after joining Law Review.

 Questions